Muhammad-Ali-16/restfolio/README.md

    ```bash
    npm install
    ```

-3. Set up your API key in the configuration file or environment variable.
-4. Run the application:
+3. Run the application:
    ```bash
    npm start
    ```
-5. Open the app in your browser or terminal (depending on your setup) and start chatting with the bot.
+4. Open the app in your browser or terminal (depending on your setup).

 - `index.html` — entry page / layout
 - CSS and JS files (e.g. `style.css`, custom JS) — for styling and interactivity